hoodiehq/hoodie/CONTRIBUTING.md

 they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

+As for everything else in the project, the contributions to Hoodie are governed by our [Code of Conduct](http://hood.ie/code-of-conduct/).

 ## Using the issue tracker